Xylsia/Anime-Tracking-App/README.md

 Basic android application i made for an university project.

-It is written in Java that is using open-source REST API https://jikan.moe/ and it is using SQLite local storage.
+It is written in Java, it is using open-source REST API https://jikan.moe/ and SQLite as a local storage.

 ![qemu-system-i386_dwJxRnqtRO](https://user-images.githubusercontent.com/74460526/154958421-70991699-1690-4811-8ec9-c01203b968ae.png) ![qemu-system-i386_rkNQaukOxz](https://user-images.githubusercontent.com/74460526/154958468-2b17d42b-9720-410b-b736-bfb5e4e6b029.png)